Timokleia/DeepLabCut/docs/maDLC_UserGuide.md

 pytorch-specific parameters:

-- maxepochs: int, optional
-  specifies the total number of epochs for training, where an epoch is a complete pass through the training dataset. replaces the         `maxiters` parameter used in TensorFlow configurations. set in pose_config.yaml but can be overridden. default: None
+maxepochs: this variable is actually set in pose_config.yaml.
+However, you can overwrite it with this hack. specifies the total number of epochs for training, where an epoch is a complete pass through the training dataset. replaces the `maxiters` parameter used in TensorFlow configurations.
+Default: None

-- save_epochs: int, optional
-  determines how often epochs are saved, replacing the `saveiters` parameter for TensorFlow. this setting controls the frequency of       model saving during the training process. set in pose_config.yaml but can be overridden default: None
+save_epochs: this variable is actually set in pose_config.yaml.
+However, you can overwrite it with this hack. determines how often epochs are saved, replacing the `saveiters` parameter for TensorFlow. this setting controls the frequency of model saving during the training process.
+Default: None

 ```